ICOA-SBC/GSON-cheminformatics/README.md

 ## What if you cannot find `conda` by typing `which conda`?

 Experience 2024:
-In the computer room of COST, the `conda` is installed at `/opt/anaconda3`.
+In the computer rooms of COST, `conda` is installed at `/opt/anaconda3`, not under each user's `/home`.
+Furthermore, it is NOT added to the `$PATH`, making it unfindable by `which conda` command.
 To easily use it, follow below steps:

-1. Open a terminal, and type `echo $PATH` to check the existing PATHS (normally you shoud not be able to find it)
+1. Open a terminal, and type `echo $PATH` to check the existing PATHS (normally you shoud not be able to find `/opt/anaconda3`)
 2. Type `gedit ~/.bashrc`.
 A text editor interface will automatically appear.
 3. Add `export PATH=/opt/anaconda3/bin:$PATH` to the end of the file, then save and close the file.
+4. Reload the profile with `source ~/.bashrc`
-4. Close all existing terminals, and open a new terminal.
+5. Close all existing terminals, and open a new terminal.
+(Optional)
-5. Type the command `which conda`, you should be able to find it at `opt/anaconda3/`.
+6. Type the command `which conda`, you should be able to find it at `opt/anaconda3/`.
-6. Type the command `conda init bash` to initiate it.
+7. Type the command `conda init bash` to initiate it.
-7. Close all existing terminals, and open a new terminal.
+8. Close all existing terminals, and open a new terminal.
 You should now see `(bash)` before your prompt.